Weaning off Zoloft – Introduction

 - Stay away from processed foods like the plague.

-- Embrace real foods, especially vegetables, fruits, whole grains and lean proteins like eggs, low fat dairy, fish and turkey, foods know to increase Serotonin.
+- Embrace real foods, especially vegetables, fruits, sprouted grain bread, and lean proteins like eggs, low-fat dairy, fish, and turkey, foods known to increase Serotonin.

 - Start strength training.

-- Deadlifts, squats, pushups, presses and more simple but challenging weight lifts can do more to lift your mood than you would ever believe.
+- Deadlifts, squats, push-ups, bench presses, and other forms of weightlifting can do more to lift your mood than you would ever believe.

 - Upset stomach